There’s no way around it – having a husband that travels a lot sucks. Big time. It can be lonely, tiring, and frustrating.

 Night, without a doubt, is the worst.
 For some reason, once that sun starts to set the anxiety and loneliness will start to creep in.
 The best thing you can do is keep yourself busy so you don’t have time to let your mind wander.

-Ok, so let’s recap the tricks to staying happy: Music, flowers, pets, and fresh air are a must!
+Ok, so let’s recap the tricks to staying happy when your husband travels: Music, flowers, pets, and fresh air are a must!
 Horror flicks and crime dramas are a no. KEEP BUSY.
 Go easy on yourself and try to have fun!
 I promise, it gets better.
+Before long, you may actually find yourself happy that he is traveling!

 Oh, and also…chocolate makes you happier and is packed with antioxidants.
 Science backs this.
 Just saying!